ssbc/ssb-index-feeds-spec/README.md

 This document will outline the steps needed to convert an existing SSB identity to make it ready for partial replication.
 First a root meta feed will be generated from the existing SSB feed as described in [ssb-meta-feed].
+The identity of a user should now be the meta feed.
+For backwards compatibility with existing follow messages, a link to a main feed in a root meta feed is considered the same as a follow to the root meta feed itself.

 A contact follow message to the meta feed will be posted in the existing feed for discoverability.
 The new meta feed contains a couple of entries:

 ```
 Main: { type: add, feedtype: classic, id: @main }